spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 For more details about Luma's capabilities and features, visit the [Luma Image Generation documentation](https://docs.lumalabs.ai/docs/image-generation).

 ---

 title: ElevenLabs
-description: Learn how to use the ElevenLabs provider for the AI SDK.
+description: Learn how to use the ElevenLabs provider for the AI SDK
 ---

 # ElevenLabs Provider